What the Way You Walk Says About You

 In fact, it can tell you a lot about what’s happening on the inside.
 Believe it or not, it may indicate anything from your risk of suffering from certain conditions to the phase of your menstrual cycle.

 What the Way You Walk Says about You

 If you’re an anxious person operating at a high level, it could change the way you walk.
 The magazine Cognition published a recent study regarding our levels of agitation.

 The research was conducted at the University of Kent, and they observed the behavior of people who were blindfolded.

 Study participants were instructed to walk straight toward a target they had previously seen.
-They also completed a survey to evaluate if they were the nervous or more relaxed kind of person.
+Then, they also completed a survey to evaluate if they were the nervous or more relaxed kind of person.

 The study came to the following conclusion: People who are more nervous turn to the left more often than those who are more relaxed.

-Your strut could give you some clues that you are in the early stages of dementia.
+Your walk could give you some clues that you are in the early stages of dementia.